levin-riegner/flutter-template/README.md

     ```
     flutter pub run build_runner build --delete-conflicting-outputs
     ```

+## Development Process
+1. Checkout from `master` onto your new feature branch.
+2. Once your feature is ready open a `Pull Request` to master with your changes.
+3. Request someone else to `review` the Pull Request.
+4. Once approved, merge the PR with a `merge commit`.

 ## Apple Signing
 - Retrieve the Apple Signing Certificates *inside the ios folder* using the shared team login credentials: